greenerservices/greenerservices.github.io/app/principles/actions/8i-consider-security-controls.md

 ###  (iv) Consider timing of security scans and updates

-Schedule intensive security scans and updates during off-peak hours to balance energy loads.
+Schedule intensive security scans and updates during off-peak hours to take advantage

 #### Environmental benefit:
 Reduce carbon intensity of electricity used.